18F/rdbms_anonymizer/docs/index.rst

-.. rdbms_anonymizer documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. rdbms_anonymize documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rdbms_anonymizer's documentation!
+Welcome to rdbms_anonymize's documentation!
 ======================================

 Contents: